CBIIT/cellminercdb/www/files/guide.md

 **Figure 14**: Example of a search: if looking for a drug ID in the NCI-60 select "NCI-60" as the cell line source and select "Drug Activity" as the data type.
 You can type in search box of column "Drug name" or "MOA".
 <br>
 <h3 id="geneid">Gene IDs</h3>
-For all data sources, the gene ID is the gene name (Hugo name)
+For all data sources, the gene ID is the Hugo gene symbol however the application recognizes any synonym or previous symbol that is included in the Hugo database.

 ![Screenshot of CellMinerCDB Application](files/Slide15.jpeg)